 Thereafter Saadoja returns to his signature method – the gradually immersive series of photo realistic paintings.
 The artwork “Architectural Photography with a Little Boy.
 Oil Paintings on Canvas” (2014) depicts staged memories, reconstructed motives from the past, in which the questions of childhood memories and the influence of space lie at the centre of the development of a human-being.
 The paintings are based on polaroid photos taken by the author, which depict contemporary architecture, but also the architecture of his childhood during the 1980s.
 “Etudes for Piano and Canvas” is a monochrome series of still-lives that portray close-ups of objects photographed on a black reflecting surface and seek a balance between the playful, literary and formal impulses of painting and photography.

-The artist’s latest exhibition “Studio” (2018) is an exhibition which examines pictures as a process; this is an exhibition that speaks primarily about painting, by dissecting the construction and architecture of painting.By giving up documental, anthropological and otherwise restrictive concreteness, the pictorial possibilities are spread before the viewer – sometimes compressed, sometimes dissipated.
+The artist’s exhibition “Studio” (2018) is an exhibition which examines pictures as a process; this is an exhibition that speaks primarily about painting, by dissecting the construction and architecture of painting.By giving up documental, anthropological and otherwise restrictive concreteness, the pictorial possibilities are spread before the viewer – sometimes compressed, sometimes dissipated.